 CaF: Calcium fluoride.
 F: Fluoride.
 FSIQ: Full scale intelligent quotient.
 IQ: Intelligence quotient. mg: Milligram. mg/kg: Milligrams per kilogram.
 NaFV: Sodium fluoride varnish. ppm F: Parts per million fluoride.
 SDF: Silver diamine fluoride.
-U.S.: United States. the U.S. Department of Health and Human Services revised these recommendations in 2015 to a standardized level of 0.7 ppm F to balance the benefits of preventing dental caries while reducing the chance of fluorosis.
+U.S.: United States.

-Community water fluoridation has been associated with the decline in caries prevalence in U.S. adolescents, from 90 percent in at least one permanent tooth in 12-17-year-olds in the 1960s, to 60 percent in a 1999-2004 survey, with more recent estimates of 35 percent caries reduction in primary teeth and 26 percent in permanent teeth of children.
+Community water fluoridation has been associated with the decline in caries prevalence in U.S. adolescents, from 90 percent in at least one permanent tooth in 12-17-year-olds in the 1960s, to 60 percent in a 1999-2004 survey, 12,13 with more recent estimates of 35 percent caries reduction in primary teeth and 26 percent in permanent teeth of children 14.
 Additionally, a Cochrane review found that water fluoridation led to a 15 percent increase in caries-free children in primary dentition and 14 percent increase in caries-free children with permanent dentition.
+14

 Consuming fluoridated drinking water is both safe and effective in preventing and controlling dental caries.
-Although adverse health effects (e.g., decreased cognitive ability, endocrine disruption, cancer) have been ascribed to the use of fluoride over the years, the preponderance of evidence from large cohort studies and systematic reviews does not support an association of such health issues and consumption of fluoridated water at the recommended concentration.
-Regarding cognitive ability, a recent study of mothers' urinary fluoride levels and their child's intelligence quotient (IQ) levels suggested an association with exposure levels much greater than those recommended in the U.S. for water fluoridation.
-Also utilizing maternal urinary fluoride levels, a multicenter prospective cohort study followed children born in Canada between 2008 and 2012.
+Although adverse health effects (e.g., decreased cognitive ability, endocrine disruption, cancer) have been ascribed to the use of fluoride over the years, the preponderance of evidence from large cohort studies and systematic reviews does not support an association of such health issues and consumption of fluoridated water at the recommended concentration.11 Regarding cognitive ability, a recent study of mothers' urinary fluoride levels and their child's intelligence quotient (IQ) levels suggested an association with exposure levels much greater than those recommended in the U.S. for water fluoridation.15 Also utilizing maternal urinary fluoride levels, a multicenter prospective cohort study16 followed children born in Canada between 2008 and 2012.
 Forty-one percent of followed patients lived in fluoridated communities.
 This study assessed IQ at ages three and four years using the Wechsler Preschool and Primary Scale of Intelligence with Full Scale Intelligence Quotient (FSIQ) as the primary outcome.
-Results indicated that a one mg increase in daily fluoride intake (e.g., an extra six cups of optimallyfluoridated water each day) during pregnancy was associated with a 4.49 point lower FSIQ score in boys but did not significantly impact girls.
-The study results suggested maternal exposure to high fluoride levels was associated with lower IQ scores in boys and girls; however, it overlooked confounding variables that did not adjust for differences in socioeconomic status or maternal IQ, and there was no IQ difference when evaluating the full population.
-Moreover, a prospective study in New Zealand did not support an association between fluoridated water and IQ measurements, and a national sample in Sweden found no relationship between fluoride levels in water supplies and cognitive ability, noncognitive ability, and education.
+16 Results indicated that a one mg increase in daily fluoride intake (e.g., an extra six cups of optimallyfluoridated water each day) during pregnancy was associated with a 4.49 point lower FSIQ score in boys but did not significantly impact girls.16 The study results suggested maternal exposure to high fluoride levels was associated with lower IQ scores in boys and girls; however, it overlooked confounding variables that did not adjust for differences in socioeconomic status or maternal IQ, and there was no IQ difference when evaluating the full population.16 Moreover, a prospective study in New Zealand did not support an association between fluoridated water and IQ measurements17, and a national sample in Sweden found no relationship between fluoride levels in water supplies and cognitive ability, noncognitive ability, and education18.
 The current evidence does not support that consuming water fluoridated at the level 0.7 ppm F is associated with reductions in IQ.